incoCodes/2DPlatformer/README.md

 I will have all source code and resources from my 2D game here.

 Lookout for:
-1. PlayerMovement Source code
+1. Source code
 2. Assets
-3. Animation Files
-4. Demo Scenes
-5. Art
-6. Credits
+3. Credits
-7. ~Yakuza 4~
+4. ~Yakuza 4~

 Timeline aka Roadmap: